dgtlmoon/changedetection.io/README.md

 ![changedetection.io](https://github.com/dgtlmoon/changedetection.io/actions/workflows/test-only.yml/badge.svg?branch=master)

 [**Don't have time?
-Let us host it for you! try our $8.99/month subscription - use our proxies and support!**](https://changedetection.io) , _half the price of other website change monitoring services!_
+Let us host it for you!
+Try our $8.99/month subscription - use our proxies and support!**](https://changedetection.io) , _half the price of other website change monitoring services!_

 - Chrome browser included.
 - Super fast, no registration needed setup.